DataDog/stratus-red-team/docs/attack-techniques/azure/azure.persistence.exfiltrate-foundry-key.md

 <span style="font-variant: small-caps;">Detonation</span>:

+- Call `ListKeys` while local authentication is disabled (expected to fail)
 - Update the account to set `properties.disableLocalAuth` to `false`
 - Call `ListKeys` to retrieve the account's API keys